Learn

 - Controller: The robot’s brain.
 It processes the sensor data and sends commands to the actuators.

-The hard part is making sure all these components work together to achieve a goal.
-How do you make the robot move to a specific position?
-How do you make it pick up an object?
+The main challenge is coordinating all these components to perform specific tasks.
+How do we program the robot to move to a specific position or grasp an object?

 Learn more